Discrete Wigner-Weyl calculus for the finite lattice: Introduction

 The development of original Wigner-Weyl calculus began from the works of H. Groenewold \cite{Groenewold1946} and J. Moyal \cite{Moyal1949}.
 This calculus replaces the conventional operator formulation of quantum mechanics by the formulation in terms of the Weyl symbols of operators.
 The Weyl symbol of operator is a function on phase space.
 This calculus was based on the ideas of H. Weyl \cite{Weyl1927} and E. Wigner \cite{Wigner1932}.
 Within the Wigner - Weyl calculus for quantum mechanics Wigner distribution is used instead of the wave function, while Weyl symbols are used instead of the operators of physical observables.
 Moyal product of the two functions defined in phase space replaces the product of two operators \cite{Ali2005,Berezin1972}.
 Applications of this calculus to several problems in quantum mechanics have been proposed \cite{Curtright2012,Zachos2005}.
 In the context of field theory certain modifications of Wigner-Weyl formalism were built.
 Such constructions were applied to the high energy physics theory and to the condensed matter physics \cite{Cohen1966,Agarwal1970,E.C.1963,Glauber1963,Husimi1940,Cahill1969,Buot2009}.
 In particular, the notion Wigner distribution has been used in QCD \cite{Lorce2011,Elze1986}.
 In the framework of quantum kinetic theory the Wigner distribution has been used widely \cite{Hebenstreit2010,Calzetta1988}.
 The applications to the noncommutative field theories have been proposed as well \cite{Bastos2008,Dayi2002}.

 Attempts to build lattice formulation of Wigner-Weyl calculus encountered certain difficulties.
 Some work in this direction has been undertaken already in the works by Schwinger \cite{Schwinger570}.
 Below we will discuss in more details the work by Buot \cite{Buot1974,Buot2009,Buot2013}.
 Here we would like to mention the physical applications discussed by Wooters \cite{WOOTTERS19871}, and Leonhardt \cite{Leonhardt1995}, as well as the mathematical constructions reported by Kasperowitz \cite{KASPERKOVITZ199421}, and Ligab\'o \cite{Ligabo2016}.
+There were several other constructions of Wigner - Weyl calculus on the lattice - see, for example, \cite{BJORK2008469,GALETTI1988267,Cohendet_1988,doi,PhysRevA.53.3822,rivas1999weyl,mukunda2004wigner,chaturvedi2005wigner} and references therein.
 It is worth mentioning that the deformational quantization is related intimately to Wigner - Weyl calculus \cite{BAYEN197861,Kontsevich2003,Felder2000,Kupriyanov2008}.

 The so - called approximate version of the lattice Wigner-Weyl calculus (more details see below) has been proposed in the works with the participation of the present author \cite{ZW2019}.
 The application of this calculus is limited to the systems with weak inhomogeneity and slowly varying external fields.
 Using this formalism it is possible to express through the topological invariants the response of various nondissipative currents to external field strength \cite{Zubkov2017,Chernodub2017,Khaidukov2017,Zubkov2018a,Zubkov2016a,Zubkov2016b}.
 This formalism has also been applied to the investigation of scale magnetic effect \cite{Chernodub2016,Chernodub2017}.